RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Version History
 ---------------

+2.7 - 28 November 2012
+= Made validator and projects this depends on available on GitHub and Maven Central = Updated pre-configured Trust Anchor Files for APNIC and LACNIC = Made Trust Anchor handling more robust
+= Disabled warnings about failure to send performance metrics

+2.6 - Internal release

 2.5 - 4 September 2012
 = Fixed a thread leak bug
 = Cleaned up experimental and pilot TAL files.
 Release now only includes TALs of these four RIRs: